Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Training Data Generation

-Upon collecting the training data for generating loaded language, we fine-tune another \textsc{BART} \cite{lewis-etal-2020-bart} on this dataset.
-A naive method would be taking the article with emotion-triggering adverbs or adjectives removed as input to \textsc{BART} and using the original article as the decoding target.
+Upon collecting the training data to generate \textit{loaded language}, we fine-tune another \textsc{BART} on this dataset.
+Na\"{i}vely, we can take the articles with emotion-triggering adverbs or adjectives removed as input to \textsc{BART} and using the original article as the decoding target.
 However, we found that around 25\% of the time \textsc{BART} does not exactly reproduce the unmasked texts due to hallucination.
 This observation is consistent with \citet{donahue-etal-2020-enabling}'s findings.
 To this end, we propose a two-step generation approach.
-First, we train \textsc{BART} to insert a ``<mask>'' token into the target sentence in the input document that is marked with special tokens.
-Then, \textsc{BART} learns to infill the ``<mask>'' with the similar approach as discussed in \cref{subsec:disinfo_gen} but without the SCST objective.
-Empirically, we found such approach successfully reduces the chance of failure in generating the exact unmasked contexts to around 2\%.
+First, we train \textsc{BART} to insert a {\tt <mask>} token into the target sentence in the input document marked with special tokens.
+Then, \textsc{BART} learns to infill the {\tt <mask>} with an approach similar to what is discussed in \Cref{subsec:disinfo_gen} but without the SCST objective.
+Empirically, we found that this approach successfully reduces the chance of failure in generating the exact unmasked contexts to around 2\%.